What is injection molding?

 7. Micro Injection Molding

-Micro injection molding is meant for producing very small parts with extremely tight tolerances, generally less than 0.5 gram in weight.
+Manufacturers use micro injection molding to produce very small parts with extremely tight tolerances, typically weighing less than 0.5 gram.
 This is essential for industries like electronics, medical devices, and micro-mechanics where miniaturization and accuracy are paramount.

 Advantages of Injection Molding